Everything You Need to Know About Wedding Budget Breakdowns

 Building an “extras” fund will help ensure your budget accounts for these expenses.

 There are a few ways to save money to put toward your wedding budget:

-- Analyze your current spending.
+a.
+Analyze your current spending.
 Make a list of all your current expenses, one column of necessary expenses (like rent, mortgage, loan payments, groceries) and one column of expenses that are not (like restaurants, bars, subscriptions, other entertainment costs).
 Determine where there are places you can cut costs.
 Do you need that fitness membership?
 Do you need three video streaming services, or can you get away with one?

 Once you’ve decided what you can completely cut out, figure out where you can get additional savings.
 This can include shopping sales or coupons, asking your utility companies about ways to save on bills, or only eating out twice per month instead of once or twice a week.

 Everything you save should be put toward your wedding savings.